w3c/wai-curricula/content/designer/navigation-design.md

 * define blocks of repeated content
 * create site maps and descriptive page titles to help users locate specific web pages within websites
 * evaluate the use of navigational components, including menus, tables of contents, and site maps
-* select navigational components that minimize distraction and unnecessary noise
+* select navigational components that minimize distractions and unnecessary noise
 * identify related requirements for developers to implement:
   * interactions for navigational components, including by keyboard, mouse, touch, and speech
   * clear and descriptive names for navigational components